mgolden30/ECS_MHD_2D/README.md

 Iteration 2: rel_err=1.223e-01, |f|=8.101e+01, fwall=0.235, gmreswall=28.989, gmres_rel_res=1.211e-02, damp=1.000e+00, T=4.628e+00, sx=1.504e-01
 ⋮
 ```
 This script will effectively run until user-terminated.
+The states will be saved in temp_data/newton/ in the usual format.

+### Step 4: Visualize Solutions

-If you want to visualize a particular solution, use jax_scripts/animate.py.
+If you want to visualize a particular solution, use jax_scripts/animate.py after specifying the input file.
 ```bash
 python jax_scripts/animate.py
 ```
+This creates the video figures/RPO.mp4.

+Currently Newton hunts for RPOs with adaptive timestepping and animate.py uses fixed timestepping.
+This might matter for some violent solutions.

 **Happy hunting!**